Our Faculty & Staff

 Mrs. Brianna Harrison:

-Humanities & Trivium Guide, Practical Arts Assistant Guide
+Humanities & Trivium Guide, Practical Arts & Economia Guide

 Mrs. Harrison graduated from Wyoming Catholic College with a BA in Liberal Arts & also holds a Certificate of Pastoral Theology from the Emmanuel School of Mission, where she worked in International Missions.
 She has worked as a Director of Youth Ministry and a co-director on the 21-day Expedition required of Wyoming Catholic freshmen, and she is certified as a Wilderness First Responder.
 She also has experience as an au pair in France, in greenhouse management & landscaping, & with the homeless in Denver, Colorado.

 Mrs. Harrison enjoys gardening, exploring small town squares, occasionally canyoneering in Utah, as well as taking walks, discussing film, and arguing about phenomenology with her husband.
 Her current favorite reads include That Hideous Strength, James Joyce's "The Dead," and Gaston Bachelard's The Poetics of Space.
-She is excited to "enter into the green wood" this year alongside St. Anthony Academy students, pursuing wonder, hope, & courage in the realm of Christendom.
+We are excited to welcome her back for her second year at St. Anthonys, pursuing wonder, hope, & courage alongside our students.

 Mrs. Kirsten Huber: